Cebuana Lhuillier

 Cebuana Lhuillier Pawnshop (formerly known as Agencia Cebuana) commonly known as Cebuana, is a Philippine-based pawnshop and the flagship brand of PJ Lhuillier Group of Companies.
 Jean Henri Lhuillier is the current President and CEO of Cebuana.

-Cebuana Lhuillier is a non-banking financial institution offering services such as pawn-broking, money remittance, insurance, bills payment, remit-to-account, corporate payout, collections, and e-loading.
+Cebuana Lhuillier is a banking financial institution offering services such as pawn-broking, money remittance, insurance, bills payment, remit-to-account, corporate payout, collections, and e-loading.
 It is headquartered in Makati.

 History

 Cebuana Lhuillier Pawnshop began with four pawnshop outlets in Metro Manila in the mid-1980s.

 In 1968, Philippe Jones Lhuillier, Henry Lhuillier's son, opened the first Lhuillier pawnshop at Libertad Street in Pasay under the trade name Agencia Cebuana.

 It traces its roots to Cebu, where then-French Consul to the Philippines, Henry Lhuillier established his first chain of Agencias in 1935.
-Throughout the 70's and 80's, Philippe Jones Lhuillier opened more agencies in Metro Manila.
+Throughout the 1970s and 1980s, Philippe Jones Lhuillier opened more agencies in Metro Manila.

 The company pursued further nationwide expansion in 1987 and adopted the trade name, “Cebuana Lhuillier.”